Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Reactive Spell**

-    When a creature provokes an :rsc-reaction: **Opportunity Attack** from you by moving out of your Reach, you can use your :rsc-reaction: **Reaction** to cast a Spell at the creature, rather than making an Opportunity Attack.
-The Spell must have a casting time of one Action and must target only that creature.
+    When a creature moves out of your reach, you can use your :rsc-reaction: **Reaction** to cast a Spell at the creature.
+The Spell must have a casting time of :rsc-action: **Action** and must target only that creature.

+- **Somatic Components**

+    You can perform the Somatic Components of Spells even when you have Weapons or a Shield in one or both hands.

 ### Weapon Training

 *Level 4 Feat*

 **Prerequisite:** None
-**Repeatable:** No

 You have practiced extensively with a variety of weapons, gaining the following benefits: